dotenv-org/dotenv-org.github.io/changelog/_posts/2022-10-22-new-integrations.md

 ---
-layout: default
+layout: changelog
 author: mot
-title: "New Integrations"
+title: "New Integrations - Changelog"
 ---

 We added a handful of new integrations.
 What should we add next?